Kronos-192081/DistSys-Spr24/A1/README.md

 </div>

-## About The Project
+# About The Project

-This project is a customisable load balancer.
+This project is an implementation of a customizable dynamic load balancer in Go that utilizes consistent hashing.
+The problem statement can be viewed [here](./DS_assign1_LB_2024.pdf).

 Team Members:
 - Kartik Pontula (20CS10031)